Combining Constrained and Unconstrained Decoding via Boosting: BoostCD and Its Application to Information Extraction: Method:

 (ii) \textbf{Phase 2:} In this phase, we train the boosted model $M_b$ to correct the errors that the base model $M$ made in phase~1. $M_b$ is trained in an autoregressive way to map $(x, y_u, y_c)$ (\ie, the original input together with both phase-1 predictions) to the ground-truth output $y$.

-During the inference, we repeat the steps from both phases: (1) we make two parallel passes with the base model $M$ to generate constrained and unconstrained predictions ($\hat{y_c}$ and $\hat{y_u}$) and (2) we send $(x, \hat{y_u}, \hat{y_c})$ to the input of the boosted model $M_b$ to make a final prediction $\hat{y}$.
-This prediction can be made with our without constrained decoding.
+During the inference, we repeat the steps from both phases: (1) we make two parallel passes with the base model $M$ to generate constrained and unconstrained predictions ($\hat{y_c}$ and $\hat{y_u}$) and (2) we send $(x, \hat{y_u}, \hat{y_c})$ to the boosted model $M_b$ to make a final prediction $\hat{y}$.
+This prediction can be made with or without constrained decoding.

 In the following sections, we apply \method{} to the cIE task by curating the data and modeling to fit its needs.
 We emphasize that this paradigm can be used for other structured tasks, with adaptations of the data and modeling.
-Note that we use only one step of boosting in our pipeline, although in principle there is nothing that restricts this pipeline to one iteration only.
+Also note that we use only one step of boosting in our pipeline, although in principle there is nothing that restricts this pipeline to one iteration only.
 For our setting, we found one step to be sufficient, but for other applications, it is possible to explore multiple iterations of the same algorithm.